 Pembroke has a long and distinguished tradition in Economics.
 This dates back to John Maynard Keynes, who was the College's first Director of Studies in the subject.
 Spread over the three years of the Economics course there are around 15 to 18 undergraduates in residence at Pembroke, together with several research students working on MPhil or PhD degrees, as well as 1-year visiting students from a host of international backgrounds.
 Pembroke economists come from a wide range of backgrounds.
 In addition, there is a strong tradition of an international mix of both graduates and undergraduates in the subject.
 Both affiliated and mature students at the appropriate standard are admitted as undergraduates.

-Pembroke has three members of the Faculty who are teaching fellows in the subject, with research specialisations covering the three main teaching areas of the Economics Tripos: Dr Demosthenes Tambakis (macroeconomics and international economics), Dr Donald Robertson (statistics and econometrics) and Dr George Kolios (microeconomics and public economics).
+Pembroke has two members of the Faculty who are teaching fellows in the subject, with research specialisations covering the three main teaching areas of the Economics Tripos: Dr Demosthenes Tambakis (macroeconomics and international economics) and Dr Donald Robertson (statistics and econometrics).
+In addition, it maintains long-standing swaps with other Colleges to provide supervision for all of the Economics Faculty’s option papers.
 The College is very fortunate to be able to fully support all undergraduate students core teaching microeconomics, macroeconomics and econometrics in-house.

 The College Library